Traewelling/traewelling/README.md

 php artisan passport:install
 ```

-Last, but not least, you can run `npm run dev` to build the frontend and watch for changes in the `resources/` folder.

 Use your webserver of choice or the in php included dev server (`php artisan serve`) to boot the application.
-You should
-see the Träwelling homepage at http://localhost:8000.
+You should see the Träwelling homepage at http://localhost:8000.

 ## Contributing